ArshS1/sengh-nft/README.md

+This website works with the Ethereum blockchain to create smart contracts and interacts with Metamask wallet to allow users to make transactions securely.
+The steps to run the project locally are shown below.

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).